right-stack/Snake-Game-RL/README.md

 # DQN-Snake
-The classic Snake game using Deep Q-Networks (https://arxiv.org/pdf/1509.06461.pdf).
+The classic Snake game played by a Deep Q-Networks agent (https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf).
 The snake game environment used was implemented in Pygame.
-A DQN agent plays the game by going towards the objective, the action is predicted by the Neural Network from the state.
+The DQN agent plays the game by going towards the objective, the action is predicted by the Neural Network from the state.

 ## Usage